 - Sources may decline to be interviewed at any time.
 A Mustang News reporter cannot badger a source into being interviewed against their will.
 The decision to answer a reporter’s questions lies entirely on the source, and if at any point a source feels they are being unfairly forced to comment, they should notify Mustang News editors of the situation immediately.

 - Sources may request to preview their quotes before the story is published.
-To ensure the validity of a quote, a source may request to look over their quotes before the story has been run, to check for factual errors or misquotations.
+To ensure the validity of a quote, a source may request to look over their quotes before the story is published to check for factual errors or misquotations.
 This does not mean that a source can refuse to have a quote published if they feel the quote makes them look less intelligent or they don’t like how it sounds.
-In no cases will a reporter send a source the completed story before publication for their approval.
+Under no circumstances will a reporter send a source the completed story before publication for approval.

 - Sources may end an interview prematurely if the reporter displays any inappropriate behavior.
 Reporters are expected to behave with the utmost decorum and respect at all times when employed with Mustang News.
 Any inappropriate behavior, such as lateness, profanity, intoxication or aggression, are grounds for dismissal, and should be reported to Mustang News editors immediately.

 - Sources may check with Mustang News if they receive an interview request, to ensure that the reporter is actually working on an article for Mustang News.
-Mustang News reporters do not have badges or cards stating they work for the paper, so if any questions arise regarding the validity of a reporter, sources are encouraged to call Mustang News at (805) 756-1796 or email [email protected] to confirm.
+As it is a student-run organization, Mustang News does not supply reporters with identification badges or cards stating they work for the paper, so if any questions arise regarding the validity of a reporter, sources are encouraged to call Mustang News at (805) 756-1796 or email firstname.lastname@example.org to confirm.

 - Sources may also check with Mustang News to see when an article in which they have been quoted will be published.
-Although some stories do not have set publication dates, an editor would be happy to take a source’s contact information and inform them when it will appear in the paper.
-If a source would like to have a copy of the article, and could not obtain one throughout campus, they may request a copy be sent to them.
+Although some stories do not have set publication dates, a Mustang News editor may take a source’s contact information to inform them when the content will appear in Mustang News.
+If a source would like to have a copy of the article, and could not obtain one from distribution stands on campus, they may request a copy be sent to them.

 What to expect when being interviewed: